 - Equality Opportunities / whistleblowing / anti-bullying policy

-- Violence at work / counselling support / lone working
+- Violence at work/counseling support / lone working

 7.1.5 Monitoring and Measuring Resources

-The organization should determine and provide the resources needed for valid and reliable monitoring and measuring results ,where monitoring or measuring is used for evidence of conformity of products and services to specified requirements.
-The organization should ensure that the resources provided are suitable for type of monitoring and measurement activities being undertaken and are maintained to ensure continued fitness for their purpose.
+The organization should determine and provide the resources needed for valid and reliable monitoring and measuring results, where monitoring or measuring is used for evidence of conformity of products and services to specified requirements.
+The organization should ensure that the resources provided are suitable for the type of monitoring and measurement activities being undertaken and are maintained to ensure continued fitness for their purpose.
 The Organization should retain appropriate documented information as evidence of fitness for purpose of monitoring and measurement resources.

 - How are the resources determined for ensuring valid and reliable monitoring and measuring results, where used?